digitalrebar/provision/CONTRIBUTING.rst

 Before `submitting pull requests <https://help.github.com/articles/using-pull-requests>`_, please make sure to read and understood the Apache license.
 Submitting a pull is considered to be accepting the project's license terms.

+All contributions require signing the Contributor License Agreement, which can be found at:

+  * `RackN Contributor License Agreement <https://gist.github.com/05d0f81a524e6b5228f465c0dcc107fd>`_

+On your first code check-in, you will be able to sign the CLA via the use of the CLA-Assistant.

 Guidelines for Pull Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^